 Participants will be staying in METU dormitories which are about 15 minutes walking distance away from the Mathematics Department where the lectures will take place.

-Please send your arrival/departure dates (including hours) to firstname.lastname@example.org or email@example.com.
+Please send your arrival/departure dates (including hours) to email@example.com or firstname.lastname@example.org.
 Upon your arrival to Esenboga Airport, you should first find the buses of "Havas".
 These vehicles are 40-50 passenger, white buses written "HAVAŞ" on them.
 This bus will take you to ASTI (bus terminal of Ankara ).
 You should inform the bus driver that you will get off the bus at ASTI before getting on the bus.
-It costs 10 TL and you will pay it cash in the bus.
+It costs 11 TL and you will pay it cash in the bus.
 You don't have to make reservations or buy online tickets (for details about Havas buses click here.
 You will get off the bus at ASTI.
 There will be taxis around (the yellow cars).
 You can come to METU campus by taxi.
-In daytime (between 06:00-24:00), it costs about 100 TL.
+In daytime (between 06:00-24:00), it costs about 25 TL.
 You should tell the taxi driver that you will go to METU (ODTÜ in Turkish) and you will get off in the dormitories region.
 You don't need to give the explicit address of the METU campus to the driver since it is very well known.
 The taxi will probably be stopped at one of the gates of METU Campus.
 The security will ask the purpose of your visit.
 You should tell them that you came for CIMPA Summer School.
 We will inform the security beforehand and you will be let in.
 You will get off the taxi at the dormitories region.
 You will be staying in EBI Guest House.
 When you arrive the dormitory, you should first see the person at the information desk.
 You should tell him/her that you are a participant of the CIMPA Summer School.
 He/she will show you your room.
-Some of the local organizers will be in the Campus on the 10th of September.
+Some of the local organizers will be in the Campus.

 For the location of the EBI Guest House click here.

 For the location of the Mathematics department click here.